 What is the meaning of life?

-Today, millennials are the largest generation and their worldviews, purchasing habits, and media consumption – their lives – are vastly different than those of boomers.
-They are sophisticated and savvy consumers and have made a significant impact in the way people of every generation consume and react to content, particularly digital content.
+, when marketers invested research dollars into motivational strategies and tactics, trying to tap into rising consumer affluence to sell products.
+In those days, the world’s Don Drapers were tasked with telling consumers what they needed and wanted.
+Nothing could be further from the truth now.
+Millennials today are the largest generation, and their worldviews, buying habits, and media consumption are very different from those of boomers.
+They are sophisticated and savvy consumers, and they have great influence on how people of each generation consume and respond to content, especially digital content.
 The concept of marketing as manipulation is not only outdated, it’s inept.

 Today’s consumer wants transparency, they want a personal connection, they even want input in dealing with their favorite brands.

-The reason people are less likely to click paid ads isn’t because they’re inherently less valuable, it’s because marketers don’t look at them as a delivery mechanism for the same kind of quality content that they deliver through organic channels.
+The reason people are less likely to click paid ads is not because they are inherently less valuable, it’s because marketers do not see them as a delivery mechanism for the same kind of quality content that they deliver through organic channels.

-However, that is exactly what you need to do to humanize your marketing because humanized marketing is the kind of marketing that allows you to earn the trust of the person typing into their search bar and seeking meaning in their life.
+However, this is exactly what you need to do to humanize your marketing, because humanized marketing is the kind of marketing that allows you to earn the trust of the person typing into their search bar and looking for meaning in their life.

 Brand Affinity in Action